yecril71pl/cpp-docs.pl-pl/docs/dotnet/queue-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Typ opisuje liczba element prawdopodobnie ujemna.
+Typ opisuje prawdopodobnie ujemną liczbę elementów.

 ### <a name="example"></a>Przykład